chaosinventory/chaosinventory-frontend/README.md

 ### Prerequisites

 You should have nodejs installed on your system.
+At least node 12.x is needed, we recommend using the latest or latest LTS version.

 Information on how to install nodejs can be found [here](https://nodejs.org/en/).

 ### Installation